 - Wake up earlier – While sleep is important, if you are finding that you are not getting enough “me time,” you may benefit from waking up a few minutes earlier to have a quiet moment to yourself.

-- Make time to exercise daily – Exercise is the best way to show your body you care about it.
+- Make time to exercise daily – Exercise is the best way to show your body you care.

 - Do things that make you laugh.